-(This is the Third in a series of articles on the perils of added sugar.
+(This article, The Truth About Fruit Sugar, is the Third in a series of articles on the perils of added sugar.
 Be sure to check out the second article, “Fight Sugar Cravings with Plant-Based Nutrition”).

 My previous two articles in my series on added sugar, “12 Tips for Avoiding Sugar Cravings on a Vegan Plant-Based Diet” and “Fight Sugar Cravings with Plant-Based Nutrition,” were based on a consideration of the serious health risks posed by excessive consumption of refined sugars, such as granulated cane and beet sugar and high fructose corn syrup.

 But what about the naturally-occurring sugar in fruit?
-Is fruit sugar, also known as fructose, OK for those of us on a whole foods plant-based diet, or do we need to limit our consumption of those mouth-watering bananas, berries, oranges, cherries, peaches, apples and melons?
+What’s the truth about fruit sugar?
+Is fruit sugar, also known as fructose, OK for those of us on a whole foods plant-based diet?
+Or, do we need to limit our consumption of those mouth-watering bananas, berries, oranges, cherries, peaches, apples and melons?

 After all, fructose is the source of sweetness in corn syrup and fruit alike.
 Does it really matter for our weight and overall health where that fructose comes from?
 (Just for the record, granulated table sugar is composed of sucrose.)

 I’ve got some good news for you, dear plant-based eaters.
 The answer is an unqualified, resounding “yes,” it absolutely matters where fructose comes from.

 According to plant-based pioneer Michael Greger, M.D., only commercially-produced fructose, not whole fruit-derived fructose, associates with a decline in liver function and an increase in high blood pressure.